 Note: "u" stands for unchanged

-"x" stands for unknown

-"-" stands for unimplemented

 Input/Output Ports

 Holtek microcontrollers offer considerable flexibility on their I/O ports.
 With the input or output designation of every pin fully under user program control, pull-high selections for all ports and wake-up selections on certain pins, the user is provided with an I/O structure to meet the needs of a wide range of application possibilities.